Omni Air International: Fleet

-Accidents and Incidents
+Accidents and incidents

 On 28 August 2020, an Omni Air International Boeing 767 (registered N423AX) operated a flight between Kabul, Afghanistan and Washington, United States with a scheduled refueling stop at Bucharest, Romania.
-During landing at the Romanian capital, the aircraft’s left-hand main landing gear collapsed.
-The aircraft continued to skid along the runway.
-Emergency slides were used to evacuate the 80 passengers from the aircraft without injury.
+During landing at the Romanian capital, the aircraft's left main landing gear collapsed.
+The aircraft skidded along the runway and evacuation slides were used by the 80 passengers to escape without injury.

-Controversies

-Omni Air International is one of the few airlines willing to cooperate with Immigration and Customs Enforcement (ICE) in controversial (sometimes termed "high-risk") deportations.
-The company has been characterized as engaging in price gouging over its role in deportation flights.
-For its role in deporting 163 people on 18 November 2019, Omni Air charged U.S. taxpayers $1.8 million.
+Romania's SIAA found that the cause of the accident was a fracture in the outer cylinder of the left-hand main landing gear.
+During maintenance in 2015, the inner diameter cylinder was subjected to repeated cycles of chrome plating then grinding and polishing.
+The grinding machine was operating outside of input parameters, which caused excessive heat generation through friction, leading to heat damage to the base metal of the cylinder.